-- The benefactor or naming no longer complies with the listed naming criteria in section IV of this document. - The benefactor's or honoree's reputation changes substantially so that the continued use of that name may compromise the public trust, dishonor the university's standards, or otherwise be contrary to the best interests of the university. - The benefactor fails to maintain payments on a pledge upon which the naming was bestowed.
+- The benefactor or naming no longer complies with the listed naming guidelines outlined in this policy. - The benefactor's or honoree's reputation changes substantially so that the continued use of that name may compromise the public trust, dishonor the university's standards, or otherwise be contrary to the best interests of the university. - The benefactor fails to maintain payments on a pledge upon which the naming was bestowed.
 In this instance, the naming may be revoked after a proportional period of time that reflects the number of pledge payments made, given the estimated useful life of the building or the term of years covered by the facility naming agreement. - The planned gift upon which the naming was bestowed does not result in the value agreed upon.